Jaketh444/union_shop/README.md

 ## Usage

-- Browse the homepage for featured products.
+- Browse the homepage for featured products and quick navigation.
-- Use the navigation bar to access the About page and collections.
+- Use the navigation bar or mobile menu to access About, Collections, and Cart.
+- Click "Browse Products" or "View All Products" to see all collections.
+- Select a collection to view its products.
+- Click a product to view details, select size/color, and add to cart.
+- Edit cart items, adjust quantity, and place orders.
+- Use back buttons to return to previous pages.
 - The layout adapts for mobile and desktop screens.

 ---